esy/esy/README.md

 Commands specified in `esy.build` are always executed for the root's project when user calls `esy build` command.

+[Esy variable substitution syntax](#variable-substitution-syntax) can be used to declare build commands.

 ##### `esy.install`

 Describe how you project's built artifacts should be installed by specifying a